JairLopesJunior/JairLopesJunior/README.md

 - 🌱 I am currently learning a Spring project, called Spring Boot, and in parallel Java Script.

-- 👯 I am looking to collaborate with the IT area, indicating to friends that it is a great area to start a career.

 - 💬 Fascinated by the technology area, I chose to turn an inspiration into my profession.
 I finished the course of Internet Systems at the Faculty of - Technology of ARARAS, I had the opportunity to apply theoretical knowledge in the IT area by interning in a company in the segment since 2018 and I was currently hired as a Java Junior Programmer.
 I am starting my professional career and I have been trying to learn constantly, through the exchange of expertise with my professional colleagues.

 - 📫 How to reach me: Email: jair.lopes@fatec.sp.gov.br.